ADFG-DSF/culvert_stability/README.md

 a linear, numeric effect, and more like a threshold-driven or nonlinear categorical effect.
 Therefore it seemed prudent to explore all possibilities.

-Next, the isolated effects of individual variables were tested using Multiple Regression.
+Next, the isolated effects of individual variables were tested using multiple linear regression (MLR).
 The preponderance of work so far was devoted to model selection, as many potential variables existed.
 An alternate analysis using nonlinear regression trees was also considered.